3vi1/cps2linux/README.md

 # Quick notes about running CBM Prg Studio x86 via WINE:

 * You must install .Net 4.6.2 (winetricks makes this easy)
-* You _probably_ need to add . to your PATHEXT registry setting for your WINE prefix.
+* You _probably_ need to add . to your PATHEXT registry setting for your WINE prefix in order to allow the call to cps2linux as an executable.
+You could maybe rename it .exe instead and add .exe to the path in the instructions above.

       k='HKLM\System\CurrentControlSet\Control\Session Manager\Environment'
       pathext_orig=$( wine reg query "$k" /v PATHEXT | tr -d '\r' | awk '/^  /{ print $3 }' )